declarejs/declarejs/README.md

 Easily create JavaScript classes with protected members.
 Provides structure and control to your client-side code.

 ## Features
-- Abstract and singleton class options
+- Abstract classes and singletons with ease
-- Private, protected and static member access
+- Private, protected and static members
-- Configure for debugging and performance
+- Configure for debugging or performance
-- Works with Requirejs etc.
+- Ideal for modular code using Requirejs

 and more...
-- Clean and readable code
+- Clean, readable code
-- Class templates help lessen redundancy
+- Class templates for less redundancy
 - Define your own datatypes
-- Keyword aliases for smaller file sizes
+- Use shorthand keywords for smaller files
-- Helpful classes and datatypes built-in
 - No more references to "prototype"
 - No more spaghetti code
 - It's less than 8K!